percona/percona-server-mongodb-operator/source/kubernetes.rst

         $ echo -n 'plain-text-password' | base64

-   After editing the yaml file, mongodb-users secrets should be created (or updated with the new passwords) using the following command:
+   After editing the yaml file, MongoDB Users secrets should be created (or updated with the new passwords) using the following command:

    .. code:: bash